The Classification of Clifford Gates over Qubits: Completing the Classification

-\begin{theorem} Let $\mathcal{S}$ be some class in the classification, and let $G$ be a collection of gates.
-Suppose $\class{G} \subseteq \mathcal{S}$, but $\class{G} \not \subseteq \mathcal{S}'$ for all $\mathcal{S'}$ below $\mathcal{S}$ in our classification.
-That is, for all such $\mathcal{S}'$ there exists a gate $g \in G$ such that $g \notin \mathcal{S}'$.
-Then $\class{G} = \mathcal{S}$. \end{theorem} \begin{proof} Let $\CC$ be the class generated by $G$.
-There is a very general strategy for proving that the given class $\CC$ is indeed one already stated in the classification.
-For each invariant described in Section~\ref{sec:invariants} that $\CC$ fails to preserve, the universal construction generates a (simple) gate which also fails to satisfy that invariant by Theorem~\ref{thm:gate_extraction}.
-Composing these gates using identities from Section~\ref{sec:circuit_identities}, one can show that they always generate some class in the classification.
-This would complete the classification.
+\begin{theorem} Let $G$ be any set of Clifford gates.
+If $\mathcal{S}$ is the smallest (with respect to lattice order) class of our classification containing $G$, then $\class{G} = \mathcal{S}$. \end{theorem} \begin{proof} There is a very general strategy for proving that the class $\class{G}$ is equal to the smallest $\mathcal{S}$ containing it.
+Since $\class{G} \not \subseteq \mathcal{S}'$ for all $\mathcal{S'} \subsetneq \mathcal{S}$, there exists a gate $g \in G$ such that $g \notin \mathcal{S}'$.
+That is, for each such class $\mathcal{S}'$, there is an invariant (described in Section~\ref{sec:invariants}) that $\class{G}$ fails to preserve.
+Using the universal construction, we can generate a simple gate in $\class{G}$ which also fails to satisfy that invariant by Lemma~\ref{lem:invariant_to_gate}.
+For the purposes of this proof let us call this set of gates (i.e., the single-qubit gates, generalized CNOT gates, and $\tfour$ gates) the \emph{elementary gates}.
+Finally, we will show that these elementary gates generate $\mathcal{S}$ itself (sometimes requiring the identities from Section~\ref{sec:circuit_identities}).

-Nevertheless, we now give a complete sequence of tests to identify the class $\CC$.
-First consider the degeneracy invariant.
-If $\CC$ is degenerate, then by Lemma~\ref{lem:degenerate} we can decompose each gate into a circuit of single-qubit gates and swap gates.
-Each single-qubit gate can be extracted with an appropriate tensor product of single-qubit ancillas on the rest.
-The question therefore reduces to the simple group-theoretic question about the subgroups of single-qubit gates, which can be solved straightforwardly.
-Therefore, assume $\CC$ is non-degenerate.

-Let us separate the remainder of the proof based on the $X$-, $Y$-, $Z$-preserving invariant.
-Let $P$, $Q$, and $R$ be distinct Pauli operations.

-Suppose first that $\CC$ is $X$-, $Y$-, and $Z$-preserving.
-Because every generalized CNOT gate violates one such invariant and $\CC$ is non-degenerate, some gate in $\CC$ must have a tableau with multiple invertible elements in some row.
-Therefore, from the universal construction we extract a $\tfour$ gate.
-By Lemma~\ref{lem:t4_generates_paulis}, we have then that $\CC = \class{\tfour,\P}$.

-Suppose now that $\CC$ is $P$- and $Q$-preserving but not $R$-preserving.
-Because $\CC$ is non-degenerate, it must generate either a heterogeneous CNOT gate, a homogenous CNOT gate, or a $\tfour$ gate.
-We wish to show that $\CC$ contains a $C(P,Q)$ gate, which would imply $\CC = \class{C(P,Q), \P}$ as desired.
-First notice that no homogeneous CNOT gate can be $P$- and $Q$-preserving.
-Suppose then that from the universal construction, $\CC$ generates a $\tfour$ gate but no $C(P,Q)$ gate.
-Since $\tfour$ is $R$-preserving, there must be some single-qubit gate from the universal construction that is not $R$-preserving but is $P$- and $Q$-preserving.
-It is straightforward to check that no such single-qubit gate exists, which implies that $\CC$ must contain a $C(P,Q)$ gate.